 In addition to these benefits, with Mule you are in good company.
 Mule is used in over 3,200 production deployments by leading organizations such as Walmart.com, Nokia, Nestlé, Honeywell and DHL, as well as 85 in the Global 500 and 5 of the world’s top 10 banks.
 It powers mission-critical applications responsible for massive revenue streams for organizations ranging from major airlines to global banks.

-System Integrators and a Future with Mule ESB
+System Integrators and a Future with Mule as an ESB

 While growing infrastructure trends provide a bright yet challenging future, there are still some immediate hurdles that require system integrators to build more flexible, modular solutions.
-This agility can often be found in well-developed ESBs; Mule ESB being the most widely used due to its lightweight design and ease-of-use.
-Mule ESB provides a solid foundation for future growth, enabling system integrators to create scalable solution that will overcome the challenges ahead.
+This agility can often be found in well-developed ESBs; Mule as an ESB being the most widely used due to its lightweight design and ease-of-use.
+Mule as an ESB provides a solid foundation for future growth, enabling system integrators to create a scalable solution that will overcome the challenges ahead.

-While Mule ESB is an impressive stand-alone integration platform, however businesses that have long-term plans to move to an SOA framework can use Mule as a backbone for this larger architecture.
+While Mule as an ESB is an impressive stand-alone integration platform, however, businesses that have long-term plans to move to an SOA framework can use Mule as a backbone for this larger architecture.
 For more information on a Mule ESB-based SOA, check out Mule and SOA Architecture.

-Download Mule ESB’s free trial today – as a fully self-service platform with no cost to start.
+Download Mule as an ESB’s free trial today – as a fully self-service platform with no cost to start.